scorelab/TrackPal/docs/developer.md

 ### Install React-Native

 We are using reat-native-cli.
-So make sure to install react-native-cli rather than intalling react-native-expo.
-Before installing react-native make sure to intall the pre-requirements.
+So make sure to install react-native-cli rather than installing react-native-expo.
+Before installing react-native make sure to install the pre-requirements.
 * Node
 * Python
 * JDK